 Meet the Team

-Dr Chris Blatchley and Tracy Perkins have known each other for many years and started working together in 2016 to research Daith Migraine Piercing after it went viral on social media as a treatment for migraines.
-With over 40 years of experience between them, the team can provide a full medical assessment of your migraine and then perform the Daith Migraine Piercing in precisely the right position to achieve optimal results.
+Dr Chris Blatchley and Tracy Perkins have known each other for many years and started working together in 2016 to research Daith Piercing for Migraines after it went viral on social media.
+With over 40 years of experience between them, the team can provide a medical assessment of your migraine and then perform the Daith Migraine Piercing in precisely the right position to achieve optimal results.

-Consultations take place at The London Migraine Clinic that Chris set up in 2010.
-Tracy also offers the piercing in Manchester so that the same professional service can be offered in other parts of the country.
+Consultations take place at The London Migraine Clinic that Chris set up in 2010

 Chris originally trained in Cambridge and London.
-He started The London Migraine Clinic 7 years ago to research improved ways of treating migraines.
+He started The London Migraine Clinic in 2010 to research improved ways of treating migraines.
 Botox had recently been registered as a treatment for migraines, though at that time there was no complete understanding on how it produces its effect.

 Since starting the clinic he has been researching both how it works and improved protocols on how to inject it to keep the costs down.
 He works with neurologists who specialise in migraines and headaches and is a member of the Oxford Headache Symposium and the Anglo-Dutch Migraine Association and has lectured and written articles both on how Botox works and how to use this knowledge to improve injection techniques for a better outcome.

-He is avid about exploring improved methods of reducing the enormous suffering that migraines can bring and recently he has started to research Daith Piercings for migraines.
-It is only 2 years since they went viral and the medical community has not yet caught up with the treatment.
+He is avid about exploring improved methods of reducing the enormous suffering that migraines can bring and recently he has started to research Daith Piercing for migraines.
+It only went viral in 2016 and the medical community has not yet caught up with the treatment.
 He is now pleased to be the first specialist migraine clinic to offer Daith piercings under medically controlled conditions.